Provisdom/veja/README.md

 visualizations in [JupyterLab](https://github.com/jupyterlab/jupyterlab).
 Simply attaches the appropriate MIME type to the Vega(Lite) definition, defined as Clojure maps/vectors matching the JSON schema.

-*NOTE* - this may work with Jupyter notebooks as well, with the right plugin.
+*NOTE* - this may work with Jupyter notebook as well, with the right plugin.
 We haven't tried it.

 ## Usage